Updated: Oct 14

-But when it was about halfway through, the production team announced that the drama had been given a second season - but only of 10 episodes.
-And the reason we got for this was that the writers and director had more story to tell and couldn’t fit it into the 20 episode run.
+But when the drama was about halfway through, the production team announced that Alchemy of Souls had been given a second season - but only of 10 episodes.
+The reason we got for this from PD Park was that they had more story to tell and couldn’t fit it into the 20 episode run.

-Now, Alchemy of Souls is not exactly live-shot.
+Now, this epic fantasy drama is not exactly live-shot.
 There is a lot of beautifully rendered CGI that would require plenty of post production time, which means that the majority of AoS was already shot and ready for release before the first episode began airing.

 The Hong sisters also write pretty complex plots with LOTs of moving parts, which doesn’t allow the filming of a drama to be done on the fly.
 Just look at the cast list for season 1.
 And these are just the characters with speaking parts.

 What this means is that the decision to extend the story by 10 episodes wasn’t done lightly.